 You must present a valid, unexpired, government‑issued photo ID to the notary, such as a driver's license, state ID card, or passport.

-Schedule a Mobile Notary
+Schedule a mobile notary

 Contact us to arrange a convenient time and private place for our mobile notary to meet you.
 We prioritize your confidentiality.

-Sign the Form in the Notary's Presence
+Sign the form in the notary's presence

-The notary will verify your identity, confirm you are signing the document knowingly and willingly, and then witness your signature.
+The notary will verify your identity, confirm that you are signing the document knowingly and willingly, and then witness your signature.

-Notary Completes the Acknowledgment
+Notary completes the acknowledgment

 The notary will complete the notarial certificate on the application, sign it, and affix their official seal, which legally validates your signature.

-Mail Your Application to DCFS
+Mail your application to DCFS